 FTAs can cover entire regions with multiple participants or link just two economies.
 Under these agreements, parties enter into legally binding commitments to open access to each other’s markets for goods, services and investment.

-Australia has 16 FTAs currently in force.
-These include bilateral agreements with Chile, China, Hong Kong, Indonesia, Japan, Korea, Malaysia, New Zealand, Peru, Singapore, Thailand and the United States, as well as four plurilateral agreements, the ASEAN-Australia-New Zealand Free Trade Area (AANZFTA), the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), the Pacific Agreement on Closer Economic Relations (PACER) Plus, and the Regional Comprehensive Economic Partnership (RCEP).
+Australia has 18 FTAs currently in force.
+These include bilateral agreements with Chile, China, Hong Kong, India, Indonesia, Japan, Korea, Malaysia, New Zealand, Peru, Singapore, Thailand, the United Kingdom and the United States, as well as four plurilateral agreements, the ASEAN-Australia-New Zealand Free Trade Area (AANZFTA), the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), the Pacific Agreement on Closer Economic Relations (PACER) Plus, and the Regional Comprehensive Economic Partnership (RCEP).

-The CPTPP has been ratified by Australia, Canada, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam, however Brunei Darussalam and Chile have signed but are yet to ratify the agreement.
-On 1 February 2021, the United Kingdom (UK) formally requested accession to the CPTPP and on 2 June 2021, the CPTPP Commission formally agreed to commence accession negotiations with the UK.
-For more information, refer to the Department of Foreign Affairs and Trade’s website
+The CPTPP has been ratified by all original signatories (Australia, Brunei Darussalam, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam).
+On 1 February 2021, the United Kingdom (UK) formally requested accession to the CPTPP and on 16 July 2023, CPTPP Ministers signed the UK’s Accession Protocol to enable the UK to join the CPTPP.
+For more information, refer to the Department of Foreign Affairs and Trade’s website.

-On 17 December 2021, Australia and the United Kingdom (UK) signed the Australia-UK FTA.
-The agreement will enter into force during the course of 2022.
-For more information, refer to the Department of Foreign Affairs and Trade website
+On 31 May 2023, the Australia-United Kingdom Free Trade Agreement entered into force.
+For more information, refer to the Department of Foreign Affairs and Trade website.

-On 2 April 2022, Australia and India signed the Australia-India Economic Cooperation and Trade Agreement (IA-ECTA) which will enter into force in the later half of 2022.
+On 29 December 2022, the Australia-India Economic Cooperation and Trade Agreement (IA-ECTA) entered into force.
 Further information is available at the Department of Foreign Affairs and Trade website.

 FTAs currently under negotiation include: